-There are two methods for evaluating the nutrient status of sugarcane, the Critical Nutrient Level (CNL) approach and the Diagnosis and Recommendation Integrated System or DRIS.
-Leaf sampling and preparation procedures are discussed in a companion EDIS publication by Ezenwa et al. (2005) (http://edis.ifas.ufl.edu/SC076).
+There are two methods for evaluating the nutrient status of sugarcane, the Critical Nutrient Level (CNL) approach and the Diagnosis and

 The use of trade names in this publication is solely for the purpose of providing specific information.
 UF/IFAS does not guarantee or warranty the products named, and references to them in this publication does not signify our approval to the exclusion of other products of suitable composition.